barryvdh/barryvdh.github.io/_posts/2015-08-22-comparing-blade-and-twig-templates-in-laravel.md

 categories: laravel twig
 ---

 In my company, we use Twig instead of Blade for our Laravel projects.
 I know there are a lot of developers that also prefer Twig over Blade.
-So the question 'Why choose Twig over Blade?' often pops up.
-The reason is usually just a matter of preference, but in this post we're going to compare the Blade and Twig templating systems.
+So the question _'Why choose Twig over Blade?'_ often pops up.
+The reason is usually just a matter of preference, but in this post we're going to compare the Blade and Twig templating engines side-by-side.

 ## TLDR; Spoiler alert
 Both Blade and Twig provide the most important features; template inheritance, sections, escaping output and clean syntax.
-Blade provides a fast and simple syntax, but doesn't add (much) extra functionality.
+**Blade** provides a fast and simple syntax, but doesn't add (much) extra functionality.
-Twig takes it a step further and adds an extra layer to provide more security and added features.
+**Twig** takes it a step further and adds an extra layer to provide more security and added features.
 The choice mostly depends on your personal preference.
 If you mostly develop for Laravel, Blade would probably be good.
 If you also use a lot of other frameworks, Twig might be a better fit.

 ## About Blade
-Blade is the default template engine for Laravel (since Laravel 2 in 2011), so I'm assuming you know about it.
+Blade is the default template engine for Laravel (since Laravel 2 in 2011).
 The syntax is originally inspired by the [ASP.net Razor syntax](http://www.asp.net/web-pages/overview/getting-started/introducing-razor-syntax-(c)) and provides a cleaner way to write your templates.
-But the syntax is just 1 part, the main benefit of using Blade instead plain PHP is to make it easier to re-use templates and split templates.
+But the syntax is just 1 part, the main benefit of using Blade instead of plain PHP is to make it easier to re-use templates and split templates.

 From [the Laravel 5.1 docs](http://laravel.com/docs/5.1/blade):
 > Blade is the simple, yet powerful templating engine provided with Laravel.
 Unlike other popular PHP templating engines, Blade does not restrict you from using plain PHP code in your views.
 All Blade views are compiled into plain PHP code and cached until they are modified, meaning Blade adds essentially zero overhead to your application.